gillchristian/array-update-item/README.md

 console.log(abcde) // ['a', 'b', 'c', 'd']
 ```

-*NOTE*: it requires the [rest operator](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Spread_operator) to work.
-If you are not transpiling your code with Babel's `es2015` preset (to work on the browser) or are using a node version older than 5, you will have to use the compiled version: `require(array-update-item/dist/array-update-item.js)`.

 ### behavior

 - `updateItemInArray` is a pure function, it does not mutate the provided array.